Stexxe/TetrisUnity/README.md

-# Реализция игры "Тетрис" под Unity3D
+# Tetris game using Unity3D